Carey Jackson, MD

 Web Information Specialist

 As Web Information Specialist, Lisette manages the content and technical aspects of the EthnoMed website.
-She came to the position with extensive experience as a freelance web designer, which she applied to overseeing the migration of the EthnoMed site to WordPress.
+She also oversaw the migration of the EthnoMed site to WordPress, using her extensive experience as a freelance web designer.
 She also has over a decade of freelance writing and editing experience.

 Prior to joining the team, Lisette spent many years coordinating research projects at the University of Washington.
-She primarily worked with the Healing of the Canoe project, partnering with two Pacific Northwest Tribes to develop a culturally grounded prevention and intervention life skills curriculum for tribal youth, building on the strengths and resources in the community.
-She also helped train nearly 80 Tribes and tribal organizations on how to adapt and implement the curriculum.
+She most recently worked at the UW Alcohol & Drug Abuse Institute on the Healing of the Canoe project, partnering with two Pacific Northwest Tribes to develop a culturally grounded prevention and intervention life skills curriculum for tribal youth.
+She also helped train 70 Tribes and tribal organizations on how to adapt and implement the curriculum.
 She brings a deep understanding of the importance of culturally tailored interventions to her work with EthnoMed.

 Lisette lives in the Seattle area with her husband and teenage son.